Rebecca Chartrand

 On May 13, 2025, she was named to the 30th Canadian Ministry as minister of northern and Arctic affairs and minister responsible for the Canadian Northern Economic Development Agency.

 Early life and education

 Chartrand is Anishinaabe from Treaty 4 territory in Manitoba.
 She earned a Bachelor of Education in 1997 and a Master of Education in 2016 from the University of Manitoba.
-Her graduate research focused on Anishinaabe pedagogy, emphasizing land-based learning and Indigenous worldviews.
+Her master's thesis pertained to indigenous Anishinaabe pedagogy.